-The Postal Service’s Ethics & Compliance team will be hosting two teleconferences open to the public on navigating the FOIA process.
-Each teleconference will cover how to submit a FOIA request, where to submit a FOIA request, and how to properly describe the records sought in a FOIA request.
-Please join us on Wednesday, May 29 at 2:00 pm EST or Thursday, August 28 at 12:00 pm EST for an informational session on the Postal Service’s FOIA process.
+The Postal Service’s Ethics & Compliance team will be hosting a teleconference open to the public on navigating the FOIA process.
+The teleconference will cover how to submit a FOIA request, where to submit a FOIA request, and how to properly describe the records sought in a FOIA request.
+Please join us on Wednesday, August 12 at 2:30 pm EST for an informational session on the Postal Service’s FOIA process.

 I signed this measure with a deep sense of pride that the United States is an open society in which the people's right to know is cherished and guarded.

 The Freedom of Information Act (FOIA) is a federal law that provides the public with a right to access government records.
 The purpose of the law is to ensure an informed citizenry by providing the public with access to information that sheds light on an agency’s performance of its statutory duties.
 The FOIA provides that any person may ask any federal agency for records and that the agency must provide those records, unless an exemption applies or the records fall outside the coverage of the FOIA.

 Access information on how to make a request online or by mail, including who to contact with questions and how to request special categories of information.

 Are you requesting records about yourself?
 Please complete this form to certify your identity and submit the form with your request for records.

 Are you requesting records about another individual?
 That individual will need to complete this form authorizing the Postal Service to disclose records about that individual to you.
 Please submit the completed form with your request for records.

 Explore these links to Postal Service policies and regulations, the FOIA and Privacy Act statutes, and external resources.